mudit9/precog/README.md

 Idea: If a person A likes item 1, 2, 3 and B like 2,3,4 then they have similar interests and A should like item 4 and B should like item 1.
 ```

-The co-efficient I have used to calculate similarity between 2 vectors is Pearson similarity Co-efficient which is given by the formula:
+The co-efficient I have used to calculate similarity between 2 vectors is Pearson similarity Co-efficient.
+Pearson correlation coefficient is applicable when the data is not normalised which is good in our case.
+Pearson correlation co-efficient is calculated from the formula:

 ![pearson](/screenshots/pearson.png?raw=true)

 Pandas library in python has a builtin function ``corrwith()`` which calculates the pearson correlation between 2 vectors.

+Also, to avoid cold-start problem, each new user has to rate at least 5 movies to get a correlation through which another user can be called a similar user.

-### correlation
+### Correlation

 The Pandas function ``corrwith()`` returns a dataframe of other all other columns with the respective correlation.
 Had the user-rating dataset been real and with actual ratings of real people, the correlation would be much higher.
+For example:

 ![Correlation](/screenshots/correlation.png?raw=true)